RISCVtestbed/riscvtestbed.github.io/_community/isc24-workshop.md

 **_Presenter: Volker Politz_**

-Founded in Barcelona on 2016, Semidynamics is a European supplier of RISC-V IP cores, specialising in high-bandwidth high-performance cores with vector units targeted at machine learning and artificial intelligence applications.
+Founded in Barcelona on 2016, Semidynamics is a European supplier of RISC-V IP cores, specialising in high-bandwidth high-performance cores with vector units and tensor unit extensions targeted at machine learning and artificial intelligence applications.
 As a proud participant in the European Processor Initiative (EPI), our two flagship cores are the Atrevido and Avispado, with the former ideal for data-centre, HPC and AI, and the later for embedded computing and AI on the edge.
-The customisable and flexible nature of RISC-V enables us to developed a variety of specialised hardware solutions that will be interesting to the HPC community, including Gazzillion Misses which reduced memory latency and can be beneficial for a wide range of HPC codes.
+The customisable and flexible nature of RISC-V enables us to develop a variety of specialised hardware solutions that will be interesting to the HPC community, including the Gazzillion Misses feature which hides memory latency and can be beneficial for a wide range of HPC applications.

 ### Vendor talk: Codasip